pseyfert/lb-zsh/README.md

 # feature list

 ## git-lb-use
+`git lb-use` completes
+ * its command line options (e.g. connection protocol)
-`git lb-use` completes from a list of hard coded projects.
+ * projects from a list of hard coded projects
+ * suggests url stubs (cern gitlab, with its ports)

 ## git-lb-checkout
 the git-lb-checkout command gets completed as: